QingbinZou/Final_Report/README.md

-Joint processing of rolling shutter effect and motion blur, monochromatic channel input, single frame processing
+Refer to JCD's method for single frame RGB artifact removal